As an active MRCS mentor, I ask my members to follow below given stategies:-

 Following a pin insertion for a skull frame – the surgeon encounter the bleeding.
 Which artery likely to be injured?
 A. Occipital artery B. Posterior cerebral artery C. Posterior communicating artery D. ?

-As an active mentor, I often get to asked about which paid course to follow to crack the code of OSCE exam and to pass it.
-If you ask me honestly, no paid tutor can make you pass the exam by sitting on your place.
-Its better you learn the skills which I am trying to teach you in order to make yourself stand on your own feets and to earn your victory – Yourself.
+As an active mentor, I often get to ask about which paid course to follow to crack the code of the OSCE exam and to pass it.
+If you ask me honestly, no paid tutor can make you pass the exam by sitting in your place.
+It’s better you learn the skills which I am trying to teach you in order to make yourself stand on your own feet and to earn your victory – Yourself.

 Here is MY simple key to follow to make you all pass in your first attempt like many others have done successfully so far:

-Preparation time varies from person to person and upon how much clinical skills you already have and how much active you are as a student.
-I have members who have passed OSCE B with only 5 – 6 weeks preparation by just following the below mentioned formula.
+Preparation time varies from person to person and upon how many clinical skills you already have and how much active you are as a student.
+I have members who have passed OSCE B with only 5 – 6 weeks of preparation by just following the below-mentioned formula.
 On the contrary, one needs on average 4 – 6 months of preparation along with work and family to make you pass this exam.

 My first advice is to prepare for OSCE B in a smart way by keeping it simple and concise.
-DO NOT confuse yourself with too many literature and books.
+DO NOT confuse yourself with too much literature and books.

 Strictly follow SINGH notes/ BAZEED notes for preparation along with MacMinn’s and Abraham’s Clinical Atlas for Anatomy.

 Do procedural skills and clinical examination practice by watching GEEKY videos on youtube and reading Dr. Bazeed notes.